sharedstreets/micromobility-metrics-specification/README.md

 ## 🚨pre-alpha: this specification is not yet stable

-An open standard for calculating and communicating micromobility provider measurements.
+An open standard for creating and communicating micromobility metrics that are privacy-protecting & statistically accurate.

 ## License